Schedule demo

 Note: To connect to cloud services and access external data, make sure your internet connection is active.
 If a proxy server is needed in your environment to reach external websites, configure theses proxy settings in the Settings tab.
 Refer here to know the hosts used for Amazon monitoring in Applications Manager.

-Most of the times, the issues occurs due to the wrong configuration in agent configuration file, using which the Cloudwatch agent fetches the data from the EC2 instances.
+Most of the time, this issue occurs due to incorrect configuration in the CloudWatch agent configuration file, which is used to fetch data from EC2 instances.

-Applications Manager can fetch the data from CloudWatch based on the following:
+Applications Manager fetches data from CloudWatch based on the following conditions:

-• Namespace - AWS allows the user to have any namespace, but only 'CWAgent' as namespace is supported in Applications Manager
+• Namespace: AWS allows any namespace, but only 'CWAgent' is supported in Applications Manager.